MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 ---
 # Explore Azure Cosmos DB

-In this exercise you'll provision an Azure Cosmos DB database in your Azure subscription, and explore the various ways you can use it to store non-relational data.
+By completing this lab, you'll learn how to provision an Azure Cosmos DB account, create a sample database and container, add and view JSON items, and run SQL-like queries to retrieve data.
+You'll gain hands-on experience with the Azure portal and understand how Cosmos DB supports flexible, non-relational data storage and querying.

 This lab will take approximately **15** minutes to complete.